Art Opportunities for Students at BC

 and in the Boston Area

-Boston College and the Boston metropolitan area provide a wealth of opportunities for students with an interest in viewing, creating, becoming involved with or pursuing a career in the Fine Arts.
+Boston College and the Boston metropolitan area provide a wealth of opportunities for students with an interest in viewing, creating, becoming involved with or pursuing a career in Art.

 Anime of Boston College A community of students interested in Japanese animation and related music, art, manga and fansubbing/translation.